 Steady increase in interest in data ethics since January 2010 in the US.
 Image by Google Trends.

 When you are being offered something for free, it isn’t free, and in this case, you are the product.
-The price you pay for using free social media services like facebook and instagram is that you are allowing them to legally mine your data and sell it categorically through a targeted segment to advertisers.
+The price you pay for using free social media services like facebook and instagram is that you are allowing them to partake in legal data collection where they turn around and sell it categorically through a targeted segment to advertisers.

-As a consumer, you have the power to raise your voice using social media about the unethical data activities a company is engaged in, potentially impacting its reputation and profits.
+As a consumer, you have the power to raise your voice using social media about the data ethics issues companies are engaged in, potentially impacting its reputation and profits.

 Top principles you should practice: